FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/stage_map.md

 ### 🧾 Visual elements

-- Pacenote graphics as defined in the editor
+- Pacenote icons as defined in the editor
 - Pacenote details including link type, amplitude, and length
-- Distance calls and stage tags
+- Distance callouts and stage tags
 - Pacenote positions (with distance in meters)
 - Corner detections shown as blue segments